Carboplatin: Side effects

 Relative to cisplatin, the greatest benefit of carboplatin is its reduced side effects, particularly the elimination of nephrotoxic effects.
 Nausea and vomiting are less severe and more easily controlled.

 The main drawback of carboplatin is its myelosuppressive effect.
 This causes the blood cell and platelet output of bone marrow in the body to decrease quite dramatically, sometimes as low as 10% of its usual production levels.
-The nadir of this myelosuppression usually occurs 21–28 days after the first treatment, after which the blood cell and platelet levels in the blood begin to stabilize, often coming close to its pre-carboplatin levels.
+The nadir of this myelosuppression usually occurs 21–28 days after the first treatment, after which the blood cell and platelet levels in the blood begin to stabilize, often coming close to their pre-carboplatin levels.
 This decrease in white blood cells (neutropenia) can cause complications, and is sometimes treated with drugs like filgrastim.
 The most notable complication of neutropenia is increased probability of infection by opportunistic organisms, which necessitates hospital readmission and treatment with antibiotics.

 Mechanism of action

 Carboplatin differs from cisplatin in that it has a bidentate dicarboxylate (the ligand is cyclobutane dicarboxylate, CBDCA) in place of the two chloride ligands.
 Both drugs are in the platinum-based antineoplastic family of medications.
 CBDCA and chloride are the labile ligands in these respective drugs.
 Carboplatin exhibits slower aquation (replacement of CBDCA by water) and thus slower DNA binding kinetics, although it forms the same reaction products in vitro at equivalent doses with cisplatin.
 Unlike cisplatin, carboplatin may be susceptible to alternative mechanisms.
 Some results show that cisplatin and carboplatin cause different morphological changes in MCF-7 cell lines while exerting their cytotoxic behaviour.
 The diminished reactivity limits protein-carboplatin complexes, which are excreted.
 The lower excretion rate of carboplatin means that more is retained in the body, and hence its effects are longer lasting (a retention half-life of 30 hours for carboplatin, compared to 1.5-3.6 hours in the case of cisplatin).

-Like cisplatin, carboplatin binds to and cross-links DNA, interfering with the replication and suppressing growth of the cancer cell.
+Like cisplatin, carboplatin binds to and cross-links DNA, interfering with the replication and suppressing the growth of the cancer cell.

 Dose calculation using Calvert's equation

-Prior to 1989, most carboplatin dosing used body surface area dosing as with other chemotherapy.
+Before 1989, most carboplatin dosing used body surface area dosing, as with other chemotherapies.
 However, toxicity from treatment was variable, and therefore Professor Hillary Calvert (University of Newcastle) developed a formula to dose carboplatin based on renal function.

 Calvert's formula considers the creatinine clearance and the desired area under curve.
 After 24 hours, close to 70% of carboplatin is excreted in the urine unchanged.
 This means that the dose of carboplatin must be adjusted for any impairment in kidney function.